 Once a test battery has been administered and a clinical condition has been diagnosed, a report is provided that outlines how a student’s condition hinders test performance.
 Next, this report is utilized to acquire deserved MCAT accommodations.

 At Bryce Gibbs PhD & Associates, our founding clinicians have assessed college students for over 20 years, interacting with state offices and testing companies including MCAT.
 In addition to our unique assessment system that accurately and efficiently outlines a student’s psychoeducational functioning, we produce appropriately formatted reports to submit to for the MCAT that are designed for approval.
-We utilize specific criteria for determining if an accommodations request is even advised; it is not the optimal solution for everyone.
+We utilize specific criteria for determining if an accommodation request is even advised; this is not the optimal solution for everyone.
 If our screening process determines that you meet the ADA standards for accommodations or modifications, then our psychoeducational assessment reports will typically result in an affirmative request.
 If academic accommodations are not warranted in your situation, we produce a comprehensive strategy to achieve peak performance tailored to your strengths and weaknesses.

 If, after reading this page, you are questioning whether you need academic accommodations on the MCAT, then you should contact Bryce Gibbs to schedule a time for your psychoeducational assessment.
 Bryce Gibbs PhD & Associates is a company that specifically focuses on assessments for college and graduate students.
-Not only can we gain you academic accommodations when necessary, we can typically help you acquire academic accommodations for your graduate program.
-We will also help you submit necessary forms and will act as advocates who will talk to test companies and college disability offices.
+Not only can we gain your academic accommodations when necessary, we can typically help you acquire academic accommodations for your graduate program.
+We will also help you submit the necessary forms and will act as advocates who will talk to test companies and college disability offices.
 Our assessment and consulting services are efficient and seamless.
 Please do not hesitate to contact Bryce Gibbs so we can answer your questions and begin the assessment process.